Mystici Corporis Christi: Ecclesiology

-Ecclesiology is one of the focus of the encylical.
+Ecclesiology is one of the focus of the encyclical.

 The encyclical defines the "true Church of Jesus Christ" and the "Mystical Body of Christ" as "the One, Holy, Catholic, Apostolic and Roman Church".

-It states that the only ones who can be considered as "members of the Church" are those "who have been baptized and profess the true faith, and who have not [...] separate[d] themselves from the unity of the Body, or been excluded by legitimate authority for grave faults committed".
+It states that the only ones who can be considered as "members of the Church" are those "who have been baptized and profess the true faith, and who have not […] separate[d] themselves from the unity of the Body, or been excluded by legitimate authority for grave faults committed".
 The encyclical also states that the sins of heresy and schism, by their "own nature", "sever a man from the Body of the Church".

-As for "those who do not belong to the visible Body of the Catholic Church, [...] even though by an unconscious desire and longing they have a certain relationship with the Mystical Body of the Redeemer, they still remain deprived of those many heavenly gifts and helps which can only be enjoyed in the Catholic Church".
+As for "those who do not belong to the visible Body of the Catholic Church, […] even though by an unconscious desire and longing they have a certain relationship with the Mystical Body of the Redeemer, they still remain deprived of those many heavenly gifts and helps which can only be enjoyed in the Catholic Church".

 The encyclical rejects two views on the Church: